FineUploader/fine-uploader/readme.md

 FF3.6+, Safari4+, Chrome and falls back to hidden-iframe-based upload in other browsers (namely IE), providing good user experience everywhere.

 It does not use Flash, jQuery, or any other external libraries.
+There is an optional jQuery plug-in that can be used to integrate Fine Uploader into your project, but it is NOT required.
+The same feratures are availble with or without the jQuery plug-in.

 <br/>
 ### Features ###